Student Handbook 2014-2015

 Withdrawal from a Course/Withdrawal from School

 A student may withdraw from a course without penalty during the first half of each semester.
-A grade of "WP" is assigned if the student is doing satisfactory work and follows withdrawal requirements.
-Until the midpoint of a semester, withdrawal from a course is accomplished online through the University’s Athena e-withdrawal system at http://athena.uga.edu.
+A grade of "W" is assigned if the student adheres to the requirements for withdrawal.
+Until the withdrawal deadline for a semester, withdrawal from a course is accomplished online through the University’s Athena e-withdrawal system at http://athena.uga.edu.
+For information regarding the procedure for withdrawing from a course after the withdrawal deadline, see http://athena.uga.edu.

 In most instances, a student who voluntarily withdraws from the Law School while in good standing may return without penalty at a later time.
 An extended absence, however, may warrant reconsideration of eligibility to return.
 Generally, a J.D. degree will not be awarded more than 5 academic years after the student's matriculation.
 Any student withdrawing from the Law School should discuss the matter with the Associate Dean for Academic Affairs.